c-rizz/adarl_ros/README.md

 * The environment classes, derived from envs/BaseEnv, define the environment in its high-level characteristics.
 Such as the state/observation definition, the reward function definition and the initial state.
-* The environment controllers, derived from EnvironmentController define the low-level, interfacing with the simulators or with the real world.
+* The environment controllers, derived from BaseAdapter define the low-level, interfacing with the simulators or with the real world.

 This is not possible for all cases, but environment controllers are meant to be interchangeable.
 This can